 We continue to monitor, analyze, and respond to evolving developments regarding supply chain disruptions and the economic downturn.
 The Company is unable to predict the ultimate impact that these factors will have on the business, future results of operations, financial position or cash flows.
-The potential risks to the Company including certain accounting estimates around its supply chain, accounts receivable, inventory and related reserves, intangible assets, and goodwill, were assessed and had no material impact as of and for the six months ended June 30, 2023.
-We recorded a \$4.0 million long-lived asset impairment related to our right-of-use assets during the second quarter of 2023 (see Note 2).
+The potential risks to the Company including certain accounting estimates around its supply chain, accounts receivable, inventory and related reserves, and intangible assets, were assessed and had no material impact as of and for the nine months ended September 30, 2023.
+We recorded a \$4.0 million long-lived asset impairment related to our right-of-use assets during the second quarter of 2023 (see Note 2) and \$29.5 million goodwill impairment in the third quarter of 2023 (see Note 7).
 There may be changes to those estimates in future periods, and actual results could differ from those estimates.